sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PrivacyPolicy/Update.md

 This section describes guidelines for managing and communicating updates to a privacy policy.

-### Explain what has changed and the reasons why it has been changed.
+### Always explain what has changed and the reasons why it has been changed.

 TODO: description.